-9.3.4 EIC Match Eligibility for Distinguished Competitors
+10.3.4 EIC Match Eligibility for Distinguished and Ineligible Non-Distinguished Competitors

-Distinguished competitors may compete for CMP Place Medals (Rule 8.3.10) and CMP Achievement Pins (Rule 3.11.3) in as many EIC matches as they wish.
+Distinguished and ineligible Non-Distinguished (see Rule 10.3.2 b) competitors may compete for CMP Place Medals (Rule 9.3.10) and CMP Achievement Pins (Rule 4.11.3) in as many EIC matches as they wish.
 If range capacity is limited, preference for entries in CMP-sanctioned EIC matches other than the National Trophy Individual Matches must be given to Non-Distinguished competitors.

-9.3.5 Criteria for Earning EIC Credit Points
+10.3.5 Criteria for Earning EIC Credit Points